LabTranslationalArchitectomics/expressyouRcell/README.md

 ```

 ## 2) Prepare your data
-expressyouRcell is optimized for representing multiple sets of gene expression data (e.g. multiple stages).
+expressyouRcell is optimized for representing multiple sets of gene expression data (e.g. multiple stages, different conditions, different tissues, etc.).
 For this reason, the input has to be organized as a list of ```data.table```s.
 For example, in case of multiple stages, each ```data.table``` should correspond to a specific time point.

 Each ```data.table``` must have at least a column of gene names named precisely ```gene_symbol```.
-The input table can also contain additional columns with values of gene expression levels (CPM or FPKM) or results from upstream differential analysis pipeline (such as fold changes and pvalues).
+The input table can also contain additional columns with values of gene expression levels (CPM or FPKM) or results from upstream differential analysis pipeline (such as fold changes and p-values).

 | gene_symbol | Value  |
 | :---:       |      :-:        |